GREAT LAKES DESERVE GREAT PROTECTION

 Minnesota is the headwaters state for the Great Lakes, counting 190 miles of rugged Lake Superior coastline among its natural assets.
 The North Shore contains 246 trout streams and eight state parks.
-While Minnesota’s Great Lake is widely viewed as the cleanest of the five Great Lakes, it can also be viewed as the most threatened by human activities.
-Consider these facts:
+While Minnesota’s Great Lake is widely viewed as the cleanest of the five Great Lakes, it can also be considered the most threatened.

 OTHER PRIORITY ACTIONS TO IMPROVE THE HEALTH OF LAKE SUPERIOR

 - Maintain strong standards to protect the St. Louis River from new water quality threats, including pollution from proposed sulfide mines.